 The app helps users become more mindful of their mood, better understand their personality and find meditation tools that work well for them.
 The Youper app has impressive reviews and a five-star rating in the App Store.
 The basic version is free to download, and additional features can be unlocked for $12.99 per month or $94.99 per year.

 While the above options are considered some of the best apps for depression, a quick search on the App Store or Google Play Store delivers many other apps to choose from.
 Here are more helpful apps for depression to consider.

-Reviews for the free Pacifica app share that it’s a valuable mental health tool, offering habit and mood tracking options as well as meditation exercises.
+Reviews for the free Sanvello app share that it’s a valuable mental health tool, offering habit and mood tracking options as well as meditation exercises.
 All of its resources are based in cognitive behavior therapy.
-The download is free, and users can upgrade to Pacifica Full Access for $3.99.
+The download is free, and users can upgrade to Sanvello Full Access for $3.99.